quicwg/base-drafts/draft-ietf-quic-transport.md

 of the ACK to adjust for any intentional delays, which is important for delayed acknowledgements, when estimating the path RTT.
 A packet might be held in the OS kernel or elsewhere on the host before being processed.
-An endpoint SHOULD NOT include these unintentional delays when populating the Ack Delay field in an ACK frame.
+An endpoint MUST NOT include delays that is does not control when populating the Ack Delay field in an ACK frame.

 An endpoint MUST NOT excessively delay acknowledgements of ack-eliciting